-When your child is old enough, it's a good idea to develop breath control.
-An easy and fun way to accomplish this is going outside with a bubble wand and solution that requires them to blow air to produce bubbles.
+When your child is old enough, it's a good idea to develop simple breath control.
+An easy and fun way to accomplish this is going outside with a bubble wand and blowing some bubbles!
+This is a solution that requires kids to blow air to produce bubbles, teaching them breath control and visually explains air movement outside of the body.
 Practicing breathing in deeply and expelling air helps prepare toddlers to blow bubbles in the water during swim lessons.

 There are so many fun games you can play that further develop breath control.
 It's helpful for swim lessons that kids learn to blow hard or gently to control how much air they expel underwater.
 One fun game kids enjoy involves filling a mixing bowl or cake pan with water and floating a pom pom or ping pong ball.
 Give your child a straw and have them blow through the straw to move the ball across the water.
 Supervise them carefully while using a straw.

 Can you and your child speak whale in the pool?

 Swim instructors say that many children struggle to submerge their ears.
 One way parents can encourage this skill is to play games in the shallow area of a pool.
 Hop in with your child and submerge your mouth and chin to make funny underwater noises.
 Ask your child to turn their head and submerge one ear in the water to listen to the whale talk back to them.
 As they become more comfortable in the water, ask them to submerge both ears simultaneously.
 Games like this one make them comfortable with the sensation of water and muted hearing and help them practice following directions.

 How can car rides prepare your child for swim lessons?